 Alyssa brings up that lately CrossFit’s mantra has simply been “Off the Carbs, off the couch” and she recognizes it’s not that simple.
 She brings up the socio-economic problems that cause obesity.
 For so many, it’s not easy or simple to lose weight.
 It’s not easy or simple.
 And it gets harder every year.
 There is much more money in making you fat than there is in making you fit.
 I’ve seen client obsess about there being some sucralose in a protein bar.
 That same client chooses to eat 3 cups of rice and beans for dinner with 2 beers.
 Being fit is hard — people don’t like hard.
 So CrossFit is promoting an over simplified message.
 I see the same thing from all other fitness companies.
 If it was easy, we’d all be Games-level athletes.

 Alyssa calls out CrossFit directly for not taking a stand on the Floyd murder.
 She argues that not taking a stand is taking a stand.
 She implies that the stand CrossFit therefore took is that CrossFit is somehow OK with Floyd’s murder.
-Personally, I think she goes too far with that argument.
-CrossFit has nothing to do with the protests nor the murder.
-I think brands use important events to build curry and favor with people.
-We feel just like you do, so please follow us online, so that we can sell you our services and products.
-So I disagree that CrossFit needed to take a stand on this issue.
+While CrossFit has nothing to do with the protests nor the murder, CrossFit as a community leader should be taking a stand on important socio-economic situtations.
+The days when companies can remain agnostic to the issues their clients care about are long gone.
 I hope to God that every American was shocked and appalled when they watched what happened to Floyd.
-Regardless as to what you believe amounts to racially motivated behavior or a lack of police controls, what happened to Floyd was wrong.
+Regardless of what you believe amounts to racially motivated behavior or a lack of police controls, what happened to Floyd was wrong.
 It is up to us citizens to vote and put people in power who will enact reform.
 It’s not up to CrossFit to do this.
-We, us Americans, allowed this to happen because we put the wrong people in power.
+We Americans, allowed this to happen because we put the wrong people in power.
 It’s our country, and we have to show up and vote to make changes.
-A democracy does not work when its citizens grow complacent and allow those in office to abuse power.
+Democracy does not work when its citizens grow complacent and allow those in the office to abuse power.

 That’s the first few pages of the letter.
 But what I think “set” Greg off was that Alyssa believes that Rocket CrossFit is very important to CrossFit’s brand.
 Her letter mentions this point in several different ways.
 She says that she really is the “Conscience of CrossFit.”
-I don’t know Alyssa personally, and I honestly never heard of Rocket CrossFit before June 7th.
 Most of what Greg’s responded to came from Alyssa’s statements to the effect that losing Rocket is going to be a really big deal to CrossFit.
 As you will see in Greg’s letter below, he doesn’t see it that way.
 Ironically enough, it is Greg’s letter that will set forth a domino of companies withdrawing from their CrossFit sponsorship deals.

 This brings us to the seminal issue at hand, Greg’s reply to Alyssa.
 Alyssa’s letter, while somewhat self-aggrandizing, was written in a very respective tone.
 It wasn’t a personal attack against Glassman or CrossFit.
 It wasn’t rude, and it was not unprofessional.
 At it’s very core, it’s a call to action and maybe a veiled threat that CrossFit Rocket will leave behind the CrossFit brand if things don’t change.
 Alyssa wants change, a consistent brand, and better leadership from CrossFit.
 She wants CrossFit to take a stand on the Floyd murder, and to respond to the real issues that affiliates are dealing with right now.